 Rumour has it that the highest percentage of the population still prefers Bitcoin to its alternatives, and, apparently, they have good reasons for that.

 The first among many is the fact that many highly valued people openly support Bitcoin.
 Starting with Elon Musk, over Mike Novogratz, to Sonny Singh, Bitcoin has a backup as probably no other recent invention.

 It goes without mentioning that all these people didn’t get wealthy and powerful by making poor decisions.
 Therefore, this should be a good omen for anyone who has ever thought about investing in Bitcoin.

 Big names usually get a lot of attention, thus spreading it on everything around them as well.
 That’s probably why Bitcoin had no problem spreading to many gigantic industries around the world.
 For example, the gambling industry welcomed Bitcoin as a payment method with open arms.
-You can get more details about it from our Bitcoin casino page including the list of best Bitcoin gambling sites.
+You can get more details about it from our btc casino page including the list of online Bitcoin casino sites.

 Another very important characteristic is that Bitcoin does not depend on banks or other financial institutions.
 Therefore, it will be quite difficult to suffer from any intentional fluctuations whatsoever.
 Also, since there is no third party involved, you are the complete owner of your money, and no one else should have any insight into your transactions.

 Talking about transactions, Bitcoin took care of that part really well.
 Your transaction can be completed in just 15 minutes, unlike the bank transactions, which can sometimes even take a few days.

 Last but not the least, Bitcoin is limited to 21 million coins, out of which 17 million have already been mined, which further implies that the price for the rest of the coins can only grow.
 We all know that whatever is limited must be worthy because, pretty soon, the only way to put your hand on these coins will be through inheritance or a buy-out.